ericmjl/uncovering-earths-virome/slides.md

 ![Global distribution of viral diversity.](./figures/nature19094-sf10.jpg)

-# Main Conclusions
+# Paper Conclusions & Claims

 - Metagenomics expands our view of the biosphere.
-- New biology mined by combining datasets.
+- Comprehensive map of host-virus interactions mined by combining datasets.
+-

+# Personal Thoughts

+- Influenza's host range is uniquely broad.
+- Incentives for this study and its publication would not be provided by search for therapies.
+- Yet therapies will very likely come out of this.